NillionNetwork/scaffold-nillion/README.md

 This command starts a local Ethereum network using Hardhat.
 The network runs on your local machine and can be used for testing and development.
 You can customize the network configuration in `hardhat.config.ts`.

-4. On a second terminal, deploy the test contract:
+4. On a second terminal, deploy the test ethereum contract:

 ```
 yarn deploy